Your Q Type Profile Explained

 The science behind the results

-If you're interested in learning more about the attributes we measure and the scientific research behind them, you'll find a list of key academic papers that shaped our profiling system at the bottom of this page.
+If you are interested in learning more about the attributes we measure and the research that informed the profiling system, you can find a list of key academic studies at the bottom of this page.

 FAQs

-4. Will spy agencies contact me if I have an interesting profile?
+Will intelligence agencies contact me if I have an interesting profile?

 THE SCIENCE BEHIND THE PROFILES